ansible/ansible-rulebook/docs/conditions.rst

 | **Ans:** During the rulebook parsing you would see this error message:
 | ERROR - Terminating mapping values are not allowed here.
-| To resove this eror you would have to quote the whole condition string or use the > or | and
+| To resolve this error you would have to quote the whole condition string or use the > or | and
 | move the entire condition to a separate line.

 Example: